Student Immigration Advice Service

 Please note that the Student Immigration Advice Service are the only members of the University that are legally permitted to offer immigration advice to students.
 The Student Immigration Advisors operate within our Conditions of Service.

 To get advice by email, please contact us at [email protected].
-Please note we aim to respond to all emails within 2-3 working days.
+Please note we aim to respond to all emails within two to three working days.

 Student Immigration Compliance

-Our Student Immigration Compliance team oversees the University’s responsibilities as a Tier 4 sponsor.
+Our Student Immigration Compliance team oversees the University’s responsibilities as a Student Visa sponsor.
+This includes:

-- Issuing Confirmation of Acceptance for Studies (CAS) to current students (and applicants applying within the UK), who fulfil the CAS eligibility requirements and need to apply for a new Tier 4 visa during their studies
+- Issuing Confirmation of Acceptance for Studies (CAS) to current students (and applicants applying within the UK) who fulfil the CAS eligibility requirements and need to apply for a new Student visa during their studies

 - Student Registration